Scenic Train Rides in Tennessee

 Theme park narrow gauge steam train rides run on the Dollywood Express.

-Amtrak's City of New Orleans makes daily stops at Memphis.
+Amtrak's City of New Orleans makes daily stops at Memphis and the famous engineer Casey Jones is buried in Jackson, TN.

 The Cookeville Depot museum displays the Middle Tennessee Railroad HO scale model train exhibit.
 Other exhibits include a renovated L&N Caboose, with the exhibit-"Working on the Railroad: The Right Tool for the Right Job."
 The "Rolling Wheels of Steel" exhibit focuses on the locomotives owned and operated by the Tennessee Central Railroad from the earliest steam engines to the massive diesels in use when the Tennessee Central went out of business.
 Admission is free.